 The reserve has good swimming beaches.
 Toilets and barbecues are located at Hot Water Beach, Two Mile Bay and Wharewaka Point.
 Boat launching ramps are located at Two Mile Bay and Secombe Park.

 Hipapatua Recreational Reserve

 Hipapatua Recreational Reserve is situated on the Waikato River and located off Huka Falls Road north of Taupo.
-A picturesque reserve, it is popular as a picnic spot and as access to launch kayaks
+A picturesque reserve, it is popular for camping, as a picnic spot and has access to launch kayaks.

 Te Kapua Park (McLaren Park)